 Cherry Fields is located on the south side of Fiskerton Road opposite the junction with Laburnum Drive.
 The facilities on Cherry Fields currently include:

 MTB/BMX bike track - The track includes jumps and berms but with a flatter alternative for those not ready to tackle the harder jumps and ride up the berms.
 The track is in the lower field among the trees.
 Note: it is strictly pedal power only, so sorry - no motor bikes.

 Dog Walking and Dog Agility - The site is an ideal place to walk your dog, but they must be on a lead apart from when in two designated areas.
-Dogs can be off lead but under close control in the Dog Agility Area in the top field and on the strip of land that connects the fields to the bridge over the Delph to the River Witham bank.
+Dogs can be off lead but under close control in the fully fenced Dog Exercise Area in the top field and on the strip of land that connects the fields to the bridge over the Delph to the River Witham bank.
 There are two dog bins for bagged dog poo near the main entrance gate on Fiskerton Road.

 Picnic tables – These can be found near the “Lagoon Castle” and also by the pond near the bike track.

 The OASIS - An area of the lower field has been leased to the OASIS, which is managed by Worth Unlimited (part of the Worth Foundation) with the aid of volunteers from the community.
 It is aimed at helping marginalised teenagers through Social and Therapeutic Horticultural Gardening to give them a better start in life.